 Liability refers to the legal responsibility of an individual to compensate those injured by their actions.

-To prove who was liable for the accident that caused your injuries, you must show:
+To prove who was liable for the auto wreck that caused your injuries, you must show:

 Evidence can prove a car accident claim, including photos from the scene, eyewitness or expert witness testimony, surveillance videos from neighboring businesses, and proof of a citation issued to the driver or an arrest resulting from a law enforcement investigation of the accident.

-Phoenix car accident claimants can seek compensation for the expenses (known as economic damages) and effects (known as non-economic damages) of the accident.
+Phoenix car accident injury victims can seek compensation for the expenses (known as economic damages) and effects (known as non-economic damages) of the accident.